a drive-by analysis

 You get married, raise a family, buy a house.
 The kids need a good education.
 That costs money.
 Security!
 You create endless debts so you need a career to pay them.
 So you do like they do.

 Then one day, to your surprise, at the polls, you vote conservative.

 In this little myth, which today, billions live out (or want to), Hardenberg gives a neat summary of the mechanics of mass slavery in global industrial fascism, especially in its developed economies.

 Though every item he mentions serves a necessary function of life, its form is corrupt, inapt, artificial.
 All of these forms arise from the mass psychosis of civilization in its modern mode.
 Life presents no objective demand for these psychotic forms.
-All of them (see first column) can be retired and replaced by sane, natural systems (in the second column) that are cheaper, easier, more effective, and more enjoyable by 2-3 orders of magnitude:
+All of them (column 1) can be retired and replaced by sane, natural systems (column 2) that are cheaper, easier, more effective, and more enjoyable by 2-3 orders of magnitude:

 |car||walking, backpack, rolling suitcase, handtruck, bicycle & trailer, pack animal, car co-op, bus, boat, train, zepellin|